Inferno265/PyBash/README.md

 - pwd Shows Current Working Directory (cwd)
 - cd Changes Directory to the one specified (cd .. goes to the upper directory)
+- exit Exits the program
+- ls Shows files in CWD